Parsl/parsl/docs/userguide/configuring.rst

 .. image:: https://www.alcf.anl.gov/files/ALCF-Theta_111016-1000px.jpg

 The following snippet shows an example configuration for executing on Argonne Leadership Computing Facility's **Theta** supercomputer.
-This example uses the `IPythonParallel` executor and connects to Theta's Cobalt scheduler using the `CobaltProvider`.
+This example uses the `IPythonParallel` executor and connects to Theta's Cobalt scheduler using the `Cobalt`.
 This configuration assumes that the script is being executed on the login nodes of Theta.

 .. literalinclude:: ../../parsl/tests/configs/theta_local_ipp_multinode.py